Teaching

 - Performance with orchestra: Mozart Concerto K. 414 with Napolinova Youth Orchestra at Vignola Palace, Todi, Italy

-- Summer Program: selected to take part in Amalfi Coast Music Festival, Italy
+- Summer Program: selected to take part in the Amalfi Coast Music Festival, Italy

 - Performance: solo repertoire at the Church of San Domenico, Maiori, Italy